influxdata/docs-v2/content/v2.0/reference/config-options.md

 ## --e2e-testing
 Adds a `/debug/flush` endpoint to the InfluxDB HTTP API to clear stores.
-InfluxData uses this for end-to-end testing.
+InfluxData uses this endpoint in end-to-end testing.

 ```sh
 influxd --e2e-testing